Introduction: One Red Thread, Thousand Years of Protection

 Origin and Traditional Materials

 Historically, these bracelets were crafted from 100% scarlet wool to connect the wearer to ancient spiritual traditions.
 According to our experience at the Aura & Luck studio, modern variations now include materials like silk, satin nylon, or cotton thread for durability.
-Many of these strings are blessed or prepared through specific cultural rituals to enhance their symbolic value and energy.
+Many of these strings are blessed (consecrated) or prepared through specific cultural rituals to enhance their symbolic value and energy (vibration).

 Basic Characteristics